 How to wake up feeling refreshed

-Preeya says a routine is vital to get a good night’s sleep.
+If you wake up feeling groggy, you might need to check your overall health and habits to find a solution.
+Having a regular routine is important for getting a good night’s sleep.
 “I ask my patients to prepare the brain for sleep with a regular ritual.”

 1. No screens an hour before bed